 - Higher rewards at partner petrol pumps

-- Savings on regular daily commuting
+- Savings on daily commuting expenses

 Which Type of Fuel Credit Card Should You Choose?